Fake Twitter accounts posing as Black Trump supporters appear, reach thousands, then vanish

 He credited Twitter for taking down the accounts but said the company needs to act more quickly to disrupt networks that “manufacture echo chambers” — and should be more transparent about the actors behind them, whether their origins are foreign or domestic.

 The network of fake accounts that was suspended in recent days included some users who were not portrayed as Black, said Linvill.
-They included three fake accounts for Trump’s press secretary, Kayleigh McEnany, and one for Erica Kious, a hair stylist whose San Francisco salon controversially gave a haircut to House Speaker Nancy Pelosi in August, in violation of local rules.
+They included three fake accounts for Trump’s press secretary, Kayleigh McEnany, and one for Erica Kious, a hair stylist whose San Francisco salon controversially gave a haircut to House Speaker Nancy Pelosi (D-Calif.) in August, in violation of local rules.
 These accounts were retweeted by several of the fake accounts from supposed Black Trump supporters before getting removed.

 There also was a fake account from a supposed White police officer, retweeted by some of the fake accounts, that said, “IM A WHITE COP AND I MADE MY BLACK COP PARTNER SWALLOW THE RED PILL,” a reference to convincing someone to accept uncomfortable facts.
 “He said I opened his eyes and he is voting for trump.
 We have to help administer the RED PILL to DEMS!!!”